high contrast black and white portraits of cats and dogs

 (scroll for more information)

-For related paintings see the archives of Dog Studies now in collections.
+For related paintings see the archives of Dog Studies paintings that are now in collections.

 Tail, more info in Archives.